-Compared with image or speech recognition tasks, the complicated shapes of physiological curves determine that the physiological signal based emotion recognition is a tough problem.
-It’s not intuitive to perceive the relationship between the emotion state and the input curve.
-Moreover, personal specificity determines the intricate difference of nonemotional individual contexts between persons \cite{kim2008emotion}, especially in datasets with large scale subjects.
+Compared with image- or speech-recognition tasks, the complicated shapes of physiological curves show that physiological signal-based emotional recognition is a tough problem.
+It is not intuitive to perceive the relationship between the emotional state and the input curve.
+Moreover, personal specificity determines the intricate difference of nonemotional individual contexts between people \cite{kim2008emotion}, especially in datasets with large-scale subjects.
+Towards this end, we conduct multimodal fusion by adding some static benchmarks, which are accessible and have a great relationship with an emotional state.

-Our experiments in Table~\ref{sta} shows that the proposed model performs well with the single EDA input in DEAP and AMIGOS.
-But the result is unsatisfactory in PMEmo because of the dataset difference.
-The PMEmo involves 10 more times subjects which can not help the model to converge but challenge the generalization ability.
-Moreover, the EDA signals of PMEmo contains less information with lower sampling frequency (50HZ).
-In order to solve those problems, We conduct multimodal fusion by adding some static benchmarks, which are accessible and have great relationship with an emotional state.
 For the current multimodal emotion dataset, the media, such as music or video, is widely used to raise emotional states with affection involvement.
 The current largest PMEmo dataset used music that can be conveniently used as the prior benchmark.
-We attempt to combine prior features from external stimulation and individual specific features from physiological signal.
-In our previous work~\cite{zhang2018pmemo}, music feature extraction has been accomplished in PMEmo dataset with a open source toolkit openSMILE to extract coarse music features because the fine EDA features will give us more information about subjective experience.
+We simply applied the open-source toolkit openSMILE to extract coarse music features because the fine EDA features will give us more information about subjective experience.
 As Fig. \ref{architecture} illustrates, the EDA feature vector and music feature vector are concatenated and forwarded to the multi-linear classification layers.
-The classifier consists of three linear layers followed with a ReLU function.
-The output channels are 256, 128 and the class number respectively.
-Finally, the output vector is normalized by the softmax function and the maximum one is chosen as the predicted result.
+The classifier consists of three linear layers, followed by a ReLU function.
+The output channels are 256, 128, and the class number, respectively.
+Finally, the output vector is normalized by the softmax function, and the maximum one is chosen as the predicted result.